 According to the National Institute for Health and Care Excellence (NICE), Cognitive Behavioural Therapy (CBT) is the number one recommended treatment for anxiety disorders.
 You can learn more about CBT and how it works here.

 I regularly share support, advice and ideas about mental health on my Instagram page, the.perfectionism.therapist.
-And if you’re looking for a therapist to help you with anxiety you can learn more about my CBT services and get in touch to book a free 15 minute introductory call here.
+And if you’re looking for a therapist to help you with anxiety you can learn more about my CBT services and get in touch to book a free consultation here.